erich-wang/eriwan_20160801/eriwan_20160801/index.md

-# Welcome to Azure Python CLI
+# Welcome to Azure Python